PUMPKIN SEED TINCTURE|

 The seeds and seed oil of pumpkins have been the subject to a great deal of research, especially into the treatment of prostate ailments.
 Prostatitis, Enlarged Prostate (Benign Prostatic Hyperplasia) and Cancer.

-Herbal tincture of Pumpkin seeds is used against urinary- and prostate problems.
+Herbal tincture of Pumpkin seeds is succesfully used against urinary- and prostate problems.

 These seeds inhibit the conversion of testosterone to dihydrotestosterone, which is responsible for the enlargement of the prostate gland (prostate).
-Enlargement of this gland (prostate hypertrophy) can lead to the obstruction of the neck of the bladder, impairing urination.
+Enlargement of this gland (prostate hypertrophy) can lead to the obstruction of the neck of the bladder and so impairing urination.